mrudorfer/mrudorfer.github.io/readme.md

 - [ ] copy some projects from old website
 - [ ] direct martin-rudorfer.com to this website
 - [ ] get a google seo key
+- [ ] perhaps add teaching?
+BGA stuff would be nice